grafana/loki/docs/logql.md

 When using `|~` and `!~`,
 [Go RE2 syntax](https://github.com/google/re2/wiki/Syntax) regex may be used.
-The matching is case-sensitive by default and can be switched to case-insensitive prefixing the regex with `(?i)`.
+The matching is case-insensitive by default.

 ## Counting logs